 The Pre-IPO Share Option Scheme was conditionally adopted by our Company on 24 June 2014 and became effective upon the Listing Date for the purpose of aiding us in recruiting and retaining key employees, directors or consultants of outstanding ability and to reward such employees, directors or consultants to exert their best efforts on behalf of the Company through the granting of options.
-The principal terms of the Pre-IPO Share Option Scheme were summarised in the section headed "Statutory and General Information - F. Pre-IPO Share Option Scheme" of Appendix IV to the Prospectus.
+The principal terms of the Pre-IPO Share Option Scheme were summarised in note 32 to the consolidated financial statements.